-Bridget’s exhibitions include solo shows at the Kimball Art Center in Park City, Utah, the William King Museum in Abingdon, VA, the Art Museum of the University of Memphis, and the Gertrude Herbert Institute of Art in Augusta, GA.
-Her group shows include the Northlight Gallery at Arizona State University, Gallery 1/1 in Seattle, the Center for Fine Art Photography in Fort Collins, CO, and Sparks Gallery for the Medium Festival of Photography in San Diego.
-Internationally she has shown in the Chiang Mai Photography Festival in Thailand, as well as venues in Italy, Hungary and South Korea.
-She has been a resident at Elsewhere Artist Collaborative in Greensboro, NC, and the Hungarian Multicultural Center in Budapest.
-Her work has been featured in Lenscratch, Lightleaked, The Hand Magazine, Exposure Magazine, Focal Plane Magazine, and “Rich Community: An Anthology of Appalachian Photographers” by Sapling Grove Press.
+Conn’s awards include Klompching Gallery’s FRESH exhibition finalist and rfotofolio’s Denis Roussel Awards.
+She has exhibited at Gallery 1/1 in Seattle, the Center for Fine Art Photography in Fort Collins, CO, the Griffin Museum of Photography in Winchester, MA, Candela Books + Gallery in Richmond, VA, The Halide Project in Philadelphia PA, and Sparks Gallery for the Medium Festival of Photography in San Diego.
+Internationally she has shown in the Chiang Mai Photography Festival in Thailand, the Experimental Photo Festival in Spain, as well as venues in Italy, Hungary and South Korea.
+Her work has been featured in Lenscratch, The Hand Magazine, Exposure Magazine, Aeonian Magazine, and Focal Plane Journal.

 Conn is the founder and former director of The Asheville Darkroom in Asheville, North Carolina.
 An enthusiastic educator, she has taught workshops at the Penland School of Crafts, at conferences for the Society for Photographic Education, and at numerous colleges and universities.
 She is presently an Associate Professor of Art at Georgia Southern University in Savannah.